rosell-dk/webp-on-demand/README.md

 To use the solution on your website, simply copy the two files into your root folder.

 ## Configuration
 The quality and the location of the converted files is customizable.

-For location, you have three options
+For location, you have three options:

-Option 1:
-Put the converted files in the same folder as the original.
+1. Put the converted files in the same folder as the original.
 The file will get the same name as the original plus ".webp".
 Ie. "image.jpg" will be converted into "image.jpg.webp"

-Option 2:
-Put the converted files be into a specific folder.
+2. Put the converted files be into a specific folder.
 The converted files will then be organized into the same structure as the original.
 If you for example set the folder to be "webp-cache", then "/images/2017/fun-at-the-hotel.jpg" will be converted into "/webp-cache/images/2017/fun-at-the-hotel.jpg"

-Option 3:
-Do not to store the converted files at all.
+3. Do not to store the converted files at all.
 Each time an image is requested, a convertion will be made and served

 You choose between the three options by commenting/uncommenting blocks in the .htaccess.
 Precise instructions are given in the .htaccess.